Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 1. Basis of contract

-1.1 Each request from you (Order) for Disclosure, Recruitment checks or Identity Verification services (Services) constitutes an offer by you to purchase Services in accordance with these terms and conditions (Conditions).
+1.1 Each request from you (Order) for Disclosure, Identity Verification or Pre-employment Checking services (Services) constitutes an offer by you to purchase Services relating to a particular applicant (Applicant) in accordance with these terms and conditions (Conditions).

 1.2 The Order shall only be deemed to be accepted when we start to deliver the Services (which in the case of Disclosure Services, shall be when we attempt to contact the Applicant) at which point and on which date a contract between us for the supply of Services in accordance with these Conditions (Contract) shall come into existence.